 #3 – Amarillo College

-Amarillo College provides students with free online degrees through a variety of financial aid and scholarship programs.
-The institution has a strong online degree department that offers several degrees entirely online with no campus residency requirements.
+Amarillo College provides students with free online degrees through a number of financial aid and scholarship programs.
+The institution has a strong online degree department that offers degrees entirely online with no campus residency requirements.
 Featured degrees include business administration, criminal justice, secondary education, mortuary science, and radiation therapy.
 These degrees can be used to transfer to a baccalaureate institution or enter the workforce.
 Students can qualify for free tuition and books through completing the financial aid application as well as qualifying for one of more than 700 scholarship and support funds by completing the universal Amarillo College Foundation application.

 #4 – Atlanta Technical College